lightaprs/LightTracker-1.0/README.md

 ![image](https://user-images.githubusercontent.com/48382675/135892579-8fb214f0-07ad-485d-9aba-d51d7acf9a16.png)

 ### 3.Copy Libraries & Compile Source Code

 You are almost ready to programme LightTracker :)

-- First download the repository to your computer using green "[Code -> Download ZIP](https://github.com/lightaprs/LightTracker-1.0/archive/refs/heads/main.zip)" button and extract it.
+- First download the repository to your computer using the green "[Code -> Download ZIP](https://github.com/lightaprs/LightTracker-1.0/archive/refs/heads/main.zip)" button and extract it.
-- You will see more then one Arduino projects optimized for different use cases.
+- You will see more than one Arduino project optimized for different use cases.
 For example if you are planning to use LightTracker for a pico balloon project, then use "[lorawan-otaa-pico-balloon-tracker](lorawan-otaa-pico-balloon-tracker)" folder or if you want to track your assets, vehicles, etc. then use "[lorawan-otaa-asset-tracker](lorawan-otaa-asset-tracker)" folder.
 - You will also notice some folders in the "libraries" folder.
 You have to copy these folders (libraries) into your Arduino libraries folder on your computer.
 Path to your Arduino libraries:

   **Windows** : This PC\Documents\Arduino\libraries\

   **Mac** : /Users/\<username\>/Documents/Arduino/libraries/

 - Copy all of them into your Arduino libraries folder as follows:

 ![image](https://user-images.githubusercontent.com/48382675/135894729-d4075114-4c57-49d9-9bb7-5277bd3c1e66.png)

-- Then open the regarding sketch file (*.ino) with Arduino IDE and change your settings as described in Wiki pages and save it.
+- Then open the relevant sketch file (*.ino) with Arduino IDE and change your settings as described in Wiki pages and save it.
 - Click **Verify**

 ### 4.Upload

 - First attach an antenna to your tracker as if described in [Antenna Guide](https://github.com/lightaprs/LightTracker-1.0/wiki/Antenna-Guide) LoRa radio module may be damaged if operated without attaching an antenna, since power has nowhere to go.
-- Connect LightTracker to your computer with micro USB cable.
+- Connect LightTracker to your computer with a micro USB cable.
 - IYou should see a COM port under **Tools->Port** menu item.
 Select that port.

 ![image](https://user-images.githubusercontent.com/48382675/135892815-b129bd92-1d88-41e3-a943-dd61bd19f3e9.png)